0vergrown/Handbook/src/content/docs/datapack/02-powers/modify_break_speed.md

 `hardness_modifier` | Attribute Modifier | *optional* | If specified, this modifier will be applied to the *effective* hardness value of the block while calculating the block's break speed.
 `hardness_modifiers` | Array of Attribute Modifiers | *optional* | If specified, these modifiers will be applied to the *effective* hardness value of the block while calculating the block's break speed.

+> `hardness_modifier` is applied to the block's hardness before vanilla divides by it, and `modifier` is applied to the resulting progress-per-tick.
+Both run on the client as well, so the crack animation matches the server.

 ## Examples

 ```json